1 Introduction to Statistics

 In set notation, an example of an uncountable set is \(\{x: x\ge 3\}\).

-To decide if a variable is discrete or continuous, first think of an interval of possible values of the variable1.
+To decide if a variable is discrete or continuous, first think of an interval of possible values of the variable2.
 Can you count how many values are in that interval?
-If so, then it is
+If so, then it is discrete, if not, then it is continuous.
+In practice, we can simplify this further: counts are discrete, measurements are usually continuous.

 Measurement scales you’ll hear about